NITI governing council to discuss NEP, crop diversification on Sun; Telangana CM to skip meet | Politics

 Generally, the full council meeting happens every year and last year, it was held on February 20.

 The chief minister's of West Bengal, Punjab, Telangana and Gujarat did not attend the last Governing Council's meeting.
-The then Gujarat CM Vijay Rupani also skipped the meet due to health reasons.
+The then Gujarat chief minister Vijay Rupani also skipped the meet due to health reasons.

 The council meeting was not convened in 2020 due to the coronavirus pandemic.
 The first meeting of the council took place on February 8, 2015.